Qu4tro/aur/README.md

 ### Importing a package that already exists in AUR

-- [1] Create a branch.
+- Create a branch.
-- [2] Run `git subtree add --prefix <pkg-name> ssh+git://aur@aur.archlinux.org/<pkg-name>.git master`.
+- Run `git subtree add --prefix <pkgname> ssh+git://aur@aur.archlinux.org/<pkgname>.git master`.
-- [3] If you do any additional commits, you have to run `git subtree split --prefix <pkg-name> --rejoin`¹ .
-- [4] Push and create a new pull request.
+- Push and create a new pull request.
 Resolve any issue the CI raises.
+- If you do any additional commits, you have to run `git subtree split --prefix <pkgname> --rejoin`¹ .
-- [5] Merge into master.
+- Push the new subtree commits, wait for CI and merge into master.
-- [6] (Hopefully temporary) Push into AUR locally
+- (Hopefully temporary) Push into AUR locally

 ### Updating a package that already exists here

-- [1] Create a branch.
+- Create a branch.
-- [2] Update the PKGBUILD and .SRCINFO of the package.
+- Update the ``PKGBUILD`` and `.SRCINFO` of the package.
 Commit changes.
-- [3] Push and create a new pull request.
+- Push and create a new pull request.
 Resolve any issue the CI raises.
-- [4] Run `git subtree split --prefix <pkg-name> --rejoin`.
+- Run `git subtree split --prefix <pkgname> --rejoin`.
-- [5] Push the new subtree commits, wait for CI and merge into master.
+- Push the new subtree commits, wait for CI and merge into master.
-- [6] (Hopefully temporary) Push into AUR locally
+- (Hopefully temporary) Push into AUR locally

 ### Creating a package from scratch

-- [1] Create a branch.
+- Create a branch.
-- [2] Create a directory with PKGBUILD² and .SRCINFO of the package.
-Commit changes.
+- Create a directory with the same name as the pkgname.
+Add the ``PKGBUILD``² and `.SRCINFO` of the package and commit the changes.
-- [3] Push and create a new pull request.
+- Push and create a new pull request.
 Resolve any issue the CI raises.
-- [4] Run `git subtree split --prefix <pkg-name> --rejoin`.
+- Run `git subtree split --prefix <pkgname> --rejoin`.
-- [5] Push the new subtree commits, wait for CI and merge into master.
+- Push the new subtree commits, wait for CI and merge into master.
-- [6] (Hopefully temporary) Push into AUR locally
+- (Hopefully temporary) Push into AUR locally

 ### Updating a package with changes in AUR

 This is useful when someone edits a AUR package without editing this repository.

-- [1] Run `git subtree pull --prefix <pkg-name> ssh+git://aur@aur.archlinux.org/<pkg-name>.git master`.
+- Run `git subtree pull --prefix <pkgname> ssh+git://aur@aur.archlinux.org/<pkgname>.git master`.
-- [2] Create a branch.
+- Create a branch.
-- [3] Push and create a new pull request.
+- Push and create a new pull request.
 Resolve any issue the CI raises.
+- If you do any additional commits, you have to run `git subtree split --prefix <pkgname> --rejoin`.
-- [4] Merge into master.
+- Push the new subtree commits, wait for CI and merge into master.

 ¹ This commits in our subtree and updates our branch to the new subtree HEAD.
 ² You can use `curl https://git.archlinux.org/pacman.git/plain/proto/PKGBUILD.proto > PKGBUILD` as a starting point.